-- To promote a culture that fosters environmentally and socially responsible business decisions.
-The board of directors shall ensure that sustainability implications are considered in the overall decision-making process; - 3.
-To approve the Bank's Environmental and Social Risk Management System (ESRMS) that is commensurate with the bank's size, nature, and complexity of operations and oversee its implementation.
-The board of directors shall ensure that the ESRMS is aligned with internationally recognized principles, standards and global practices and forms part of the enterprise-wide risk management (ERM) system; - To ensure that sustainability objectives and policies are clearly communicated across the institution, and to its investors, clients, and other stakeholders; - 5.
-To adopt an effective organizational structure to ensure attainment and continuing relevance of the bank's sustainability objectives.
-The board of directors or the designated board-level or management committee shall monitor the bank's progress in attaining sustainability objectives: - To monitor the progress of the bank in meeting its E&S strategic objectives and targets and ensure that issues in meeting the same are addressed. - 7.
-To institutionalize a capacity building program for the Board of Directors, all levels of management. and personnel to equip the bank in identifying, measuring, monitoring, and controlling E&S risks.
-The board of directors shall likewise ensure that key personnel shall possess adequate knowledge, skills, and expertise necessary to perform their work. - To ensure that adequate resources are available to attain the bank's sustainability objectives.
-The board of directors shall ensure that the members of the board, senior management and personnel are regularly apprised of the developments on sustainability standards and practices; - To adopt an effective communication strategy to inform both internal and external stakeholders of the bank's E&S strategic objectives and targets; and - To ensure that the sustainability agenda is integrated in the bank's performance appraisal system.
+- 7. To institutionalize a capacity building program for the Board of Directors, all levels of management, and personnel to equip the bank in identifying, measuring, monitoring, and controlling E&S risks.
+The board of directors shall likewise ensure that key personnel shall possess adequate knowledge, skills, and expertise necessary to perform their work. - 8.
+To ensure that adequate resources are available to attain the bank's sustainability objectives.
+The board of directors shall ensure that the members of the board, senior management and personnel are regularly apprised of the developments on sustainability standards and practices; - 9.
+To adopt an effective communication strategy to inform both internal and external stakeholders of the bank's E&S strategic objectives and targets; and - 10.
+To ensure that the sustainability agenda is integrated in the bank's performance appraisal system.

 Likewise, the board of directors shall set strategic E&S objectives and targets for the bank's credit operations covering short, medium, and long-term horizons to facilitate the integration of E&S principles in lending operations.
 These objectives may include progressively increasing targets on the proportion of the loan portfolio allocated for sustainable financing.
 In this regard, the board of directors shall:

 - Set out clear criteria involving decisions to finance high E&S risk sectors during the said term horizons.
-The criteria shall consider the long-term financial interest of the bank and its role in contributing to the sustainable goals and growth of the economy; and - Ensure comprehensive discussion of credit related E&S risks of the bank as well as deviations from strategic objectives and targets set.
+The criteria shall consider the long-term financial interest of the bank and its role in contributing to the sustainable goals and growth of the economy; and - 2.
+Ensure comprehensive discussion of credit related E&S risks of the bank as well as deviations from strategic objectives and targets set.